-The transmission rate given by the PARMTEOM codes is 97.2%.
+The transmission rate given by the PARMTEQM codes is 97.2%.
 The transverse emittance increases by ~20% when the beam reaches the RFQ exit.
 Mechanically, the 3-m long RFQ of the 3 MeV, 50 mA peak-current RFQ is separated into three sections of 1 m each to facilitate machining and brazing.
-Figure 3 shows the one of 3 RFQ sections after brazing at the Kelin Co.
-Ltd. in Shanghai.

-Figure 3: The one of 3 RFQ sections after brazing.

-Quadrupole and dipole components and common shows that the resulting fields are in excellent agreement shown in figure 4.
+Three sections fabrication has finished at the Kelin Co.
+Ltd. in Shanghai (Fig. 3).
+No middle energy beam transport will be adopted.
+The beam focusing in exit of RFQ and the entrance of DTL have a matching design for the transverse and longitudinal.
+Figure 4 shows the quadrupole and dipole components after tuning which shows that the resulting fields are in excellent agreement with the design (<1% and \pm 1%).
+Figure 5 shows the frequency spectrum of the RFQ after tuning.